 Experience country crafts and treat yourself to a cream tea at Oad Street Food and Crafts, Borden just outside Sittingbourne and purchase locally produced gifts and food.
 Alternatively the Grain Store Studio at Brenley Farm near Faversham provides an ideal setting for artists, their work and some workshops.
 In addition Sandhurst Farm Forge is based on the outskirts of the villages of Newnham and Doddington, within an area of Outstanding Natural Beauty.
 Charles is a professional Artist Blacksmith with over 50 years of experience.

 There are some great local village pubs providing good quality food and beverages such as the Three Tuns at Lower Halstow.
-The Four Horseshoes Pub and Cycling Cafe in Graveney near Faversham is an inviting pit stop for cyclists, walkers and locals to refuel.
+The Four Horseshoes Pub in Graveney near Faversham is an inviting pit stop for cyclists, walkers and locals to refuel.
 Other village pubs are a destination including The Plough at Stalisfield and the Plough and Harrow Greek Taverna just outside Borden.

 Just outside Faversham find the home of the National Fruit Collection at Brogdale Collections and shop in Brogdale Market Place and eat in the Courtyard Restaurant.
 Or taste the difference and a wide range of Kentish produce at nearby Macknade Fine Foods.